 Using the same “Add Node” button on the Cluster page of the Admin Console, you can generate a script to add additional manager nodes to the Swarm.

-Convert Existing Worker Nodes to Manager Nodes
+Convert Existing Secondary Nodes to Manager Nodes

 Docker recommends you have an odd number of manager nodes and no more than 7 managers for a Swarm.
 Additional info on this constraint can be found here.
 When a Swarm has multiple manager nodes, the Swarm must have a quorum; if that quorum is lost, management tasks cannot be performed.